gonzaurv/logD_descriptors_prediction/README.md

 The main steps of the analysis include:

 1. **Data Preparation**: Load and preprocess the dataset containing descriptors for the sulfonil compounds.
-2. **Linear Regression Analysis**: Perform multilinear regression analysis for all possible combinations of the dataset features to predict LogP values.
+2. **Linear Regression Analysis**: Perform multilinear regression analysis for all possible combinations of the dataset features to predict logD values.
 3. **Correlation Analysis**: Calculate the correlation matrix and visualize it using a heatmap to identify correlated features.

 ## Linear Regression Analysis

 The linear regression analysis is conducted using the provided Python script (`linear_regression_analysis.py`).
-This script performs multilinear regression for all possible combinations of features in the dataset to predict LogP values.
+This script performs multilinear regression for all possible combinations of features in the dataset to predict logD values.
 Results are saved in Excel format for further analysis.

 ## Correlation Analysis